Gary Kubiak: 2013: Health scare and dismissal

-Baltimore Ravens (2014)
+Baltimore Ravens offensive coordinator (2014)

 On January 27, 2014, Kubiak signed with the Baltimore Ravens to be their new offensive coordinator.
 He served one season under John Harbaugh, replacing Jim Caldwell, who signed as the head coach of the Detroit Lions in the offseason.
 Prior to Kubiak's hiring by the Ravens, he interviewed for the vacant head coaching spot for the Detroit Lions, which would be taken by Caldwell on January 14, 2014.
 He also interviewed for the Miami Dolphins vacant offensive coordinator opening, before the job was taken by Bill Lazor.

 As the offensive coordinator, Kubiak installed his version of the West Coast offense passing game combined with a zone-blocking scheme that gave way to play-action passes.
 Under his guidance, the Ravens had their most successful offense in 19 years, with quarterback Joe Flacco and running back Justin Forsett achieving career single-season highs in yards and touchdowns.
 Thanks in part to Kubiak's re-tooling of the offense, the Ravens returned to the playoffs after a one-year absence.

 Due to his success in Baltimore, Kubiak became a highly sought-after head coaching candidate, receiving interest from the New York Jets, Chicago Bears, and the San Francisco 49ers, whom Kubiak previously coached in 1994 as the quarterbacks' coach and won Super Bowl XXIX that year.
-The Ravens made a big push to retain Kubiak as the offensive coordinator for the next season, and Kubiak at first seemed committed to staying in Baltimore.
+The Ravens made a big push to retain Kubiak as the offensive coordinator for the next season, and Kubiak initially announced his commitment to staying in Baltimore.

+Denver Broncos (2015–2016)

 It was not until his friend and former teammate John Elway offered him what he called his "dream job" – a chance to coach his former team, the Denver Broncos – that Kubiak expressed interest in a new head coaching position.

-Denver Broncos (2015–2016)
+The position only became available after Elway, who was then the general manager of the team, dismissed head coach John Fox after a poor playoff elimination.
+Kubiak called the opportunity a "game-changer" and said it was the only position that would entice him to leave the Ravens.
+Regarding the role and the Broncos organization, where he had spent 20 years as a player and assistant coach, he said: "This is where I got my start.
+This is home to me.
+It's just a chance of a lifetime."

-On January 18, 2015, Kubiak signed a four-year deal to become the head coach of the Denver Broncos, after Broncos general manager John Elway dismissed head coach John Fox for two poor playoff eliminations.
-Wade Phillips, a former Broncos head coach, returned to the team to serve his second stint as defensive coordinator.
+On January 18, 2015, Kubiak signed a four-year deal to become the head coach of the Broncos.
+Wade Phillips, Kubiak's defensive coordinator with the Texans as well as a former Broncos head coach, joined Kubiak and the Broncos again to serve as defensive coordinator.